PhonologicalCorpusTools/SLPAA/docs/source/video_example.rst

       <div style="position: relative; padding-bottom: 56.25%; margin-bottom: 2em; height: 0; overflow: hidden; max-width: 100%; height: auto;">
           <iframe src="https://www.youtube.com/embed/KMYN4djSq7o" frameborder="0" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
       </div>

+Note (a) the use of "/embed/" rather than "/watch?v=", and (b) the various parameters that can be adjusted (like max-width, eg, which could be specified in percentage of page width *or* pixels).

 The results look like this:

 .. raw:: html